-- Keep track of the direction from point 3.
-And mark the current pixel as visited.
+- Keep track of the direction from point 4 and move to the new pixel

-- Use the same direction to search for the next contour pixel and again rotate by 8-connection.
+- Use the same direction to search for the next contour pixel and repeat point 3 – 6

 - The result list contains the current edge line and we can repeat point 2 – 5 for the next one